s-sofia/pytorch_project_template/README.md

    ```

 ## How To Receive The Model
-The actual model architecture is in the file baseline_model.py.
+The actual model architecture is in the file baseline_model.py, branch example/asr.
 It takes 10 epochs to get the model.

 ## Report